C.J. Uzomah Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- Against the Jets, Uzomah has averaged 55 receiving yards per game over his two career matchups, 29.5 more than his over/under for Sunday's game.
+- Uzomah has averaged 55 receiving yards per game over his two career matchups against the Jets, 29.5 more than his over/under in Sunday's game.

 - Note: Uzomah's stats vs. Jets date back to 2016.

-- The Jets are allowing 291.8 passing yards per game this season, the NFL's 26th-ranked pass defense.
+- The Jets are allowing 291.8 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- At 1.2 passing TDs allowed per game, the Jets defense is ranked third in the NFL.
+- At 1.2 passing TDs conceded per game, the Jets defense is ranked third in the league.

 Recent Performances

-- Against the Ravens last week, Uzomah was targeted three times and racked up 91 yards on three receptions while scoring two touchdowns.
+- In last week's game against the Ravens, Uzomah was targeted three times and racked up three catches for 91 yards (30.3 yards per catch) and scored two touchdowns.

-- Uzomah has also chipped in with eight receptions for 122 yards and three touchdowns during his last three games.
-He's been targeted eight times, producing 40.7 yards per game.
+- Over his last three outings, Uzomah has racked up 40.7 yards per game with three touchdowns, hauling in eight passes on eight targets.

 Uzomah's Cincinnati Teammates